-This note was issued on 25th March 2020 updating those previously issued on 20th March 2020 and 17th March 2020.
+This note was issued on 18th June 2020, updating those previously issued on 7th June, 2nd June, 23rd May, 15th May, 21st April, 9th April, 4th April, 31st March, 25th March, 23rd March, 20th March and 17th March 2020.

-Following the Prime Minister’s announcement this evening imposing a “stay at home” policy some changes need to be made.
 Unipol is committed to providing as much information as possible about how we are responding to the current situation to our tenants and service users.

 In developing these operational procedures we have been mindful of the advice issued by Public Health England and the institutions of higher education who we work closely with.
 We have also had to strike a balance between providing services to tenants and the need to offer the best protection we can to our staff.
 Many of our property management routines are important in maintaining regulatory compliance with other important health and safety routines and we also need access to properties in order to undertake repairs and investigate problems that are reported to us.

 Unipol’s tenants and staff have a wide range of risk levels, ranging from housing some elderly residents, some older students, those with pre-existing medical conditions, families with children and younger people sharing facilities in cluster flats and houses.
 We have tried to make our operational processes appropriate to all these groups.

 Students in England can now return to their accommodation to collect their belongings.
 In England, on 21st May 2020 the Government gave the following advice available on the media blog or Government website

 “Can I collect my belongings from my student accommodation?